Raising Your FICO Score for Home Ownership

-A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
-With the change in the economy, however, some borrowers have seen their score drop dramatically as a result of job loss, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in deciding your FICO score are:
+A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people normally having a score of 650.
+In recent years, however, some people have seen their score lowered as a result of loss of employment, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the pieces in calculating your FICO score include:

-- Payment History — How many months do you make late payments?
+- Payment History — How often do you make late payments?

 - Credit Inquiries — Do you have too many open accounts?

-Lenders want to make sure that giving you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-You'll still get approved for a loan with a lower score, but the interest accrued over time could be more than double the amount of someone with a better credit score.
+Lenders want to ensure that allowing you a loan is a safe move.
+Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone having a higher FICO score.

-Getting your credit in order is the best way to ease into owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Improving your FICO is the first step in buying a home.
+Call us at (831) 238-1984 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get it?
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+There are methods to increase your score.
+Building your FICO score takes time.
+It can be hard to make a significant change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these tips:

-- Apply for service station cards or chain store credit.
-For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to repair credit, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You must always avoid charging a high balance for too long because these types of cards traditionally have a larger interest rate.
+- Apply for gas cards or retail credit.
+For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
+You should always beware of holding a high balance for too long because these types of cards usually have a higher interest rate.

 - Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
 But, pay them off in one or two payments.

 - Keep up with payments.
-Late payments kill your credit history.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.
+Your FICO score plummets with each account that goes to collections.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to build up your FICO score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Sothebys International Realty, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of Sothebys International Realty, the loan application process can be a stress-free experience so you, too, can achieve home ownership.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.